anon-blue/anon.blue/README.txt

 UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU
 UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU
 UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU
-UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU;;
+UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUDo dUuUgsGood thinkg;alskdjf;a
-;;;UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUe tell you the sottory of thUU Uan that thought he knew them all.
+lksjdfI UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUe tell you the sottory of thUU Uan that thought he knew them all.
 A n average looking guy with a tendency oto s moke weed and an above average knowledge;in music.
 They called him the virgin wh isperer because he was the first of 5 different damsels.
 Had sex in public numor